biocro/biocro/README.md

 ## BioCro [![Build Status](https://magnum.travis-ci.com/ebimodeling/biocro-dev.svg?token=tjzJV6N6JPssJ6yfYPqH&branch=master)](https://magnum.travis-ci.com/ebimodeling/biocro-dev)

-BioCro is a model that predicts plant growth over time given climate as input.
+BioCro is a model that predicts plant growth over time given crop-specific parameters and environmental data as input.

 It uses models of key physiological and biophysical processes underlying plant growth ([Humphries and Long, 1995]), and has previously been used for predicting biomass yield and leaf area index of switchgrass and miscanthus ([Miguez et al., 2009]).